Haidra-Org/AI-Horde/FAQ.md

 Yes!
 We do not require workers to stay always online.
 We only request that you put your worker in maintenance before you do so to avoid messing with a currently running generation your worker might have picked up.

+### Do workers support multiple models

+Depends.

+For text generation on the KoboldAI Horde the answer is yes, but you select your model manually.

+For image generation on the Stable Horde, the answer is not yet.
+We plan to add this functionality in the future.

 ## Kudos?